release-engineering/redhat-repository-validator/README.md

 [![Build Status](https://travis-ci.org/thradec/wolf-validator.png)](https://travis-ci.org/thradec/wolf-validator)

-Wolf-validator is a tool used to validate the internal consistency of a maven artifact repository.
+Wolf-validator is a tool used to validate the internal consistency of a maven artifact repository and could be also used for validation associated distribution directory.

 Building